 - Assisting at the Elephant Sanctuary

 - Looking after the various other animals

 - Game tracking and research

-- Predator awareness and breeding centre
+- Predator awareness

 - Research and Wilderness hikes